 It may be that the only chance their owners will have of driving them would be on track days when they can, like naughty schoolboys, meet up at race tracks with other like-minded petrol-heads.

-There will always be some people who will not care what others might think and will choose to drive their noise machines.
+There will always be some people who don’t care what others might think and choose to drive their noise machines.
 They may even feel safe within their car cocoon.
 They may feel that being inside the car offers some protection and distancing from the abuse that will surely exist.
-Inside a car, we can act very differently to how we would normally behave.
+Inside a car, we can behave very differently from how we normally do.
 Road rage is a good example of how we can say and do things that we would never do if we did not feel safe inside our car.

 But the strength of the majority will eventually prevail.
-These old cars will not only be seen to be damaging to our air quality but will also be disapproved of because they shatter the peacefulness of the community.
+These old cars will not only be seen as damaging to our air quality but also disapproved of because they shatter the community’s peacefulness.
 Outlawing legislation will eventually follow.

 It would be a similar path to that of bull bars on the front of cars – public disapproval, even hostility, leading to Government action, resulting in their near total eradication.